mozman/ezdxf/docs/source/concepts/lineweights.rst

 The :attr:`~ezdxf.entities.DXFGraphic.dxf.lineweight` attribute represents the lineweight as integer value in millimeters * 100, e.g. 0.25mm = 25,
 independently from the unit system used in the DXF document.
-The :attr:`lineweight` attribute is supported by DXF version R2000 and newer.
+The :attr:`lineweight` attribute is supported by DXF R2000 and newer.

 Only certain values are valid, they are stored in :attr:`ezdxf.lldxf.const.VALID_DXF_LINEWEIGHTS`: 0, 5, 9, 13, 15, 18, 20, 25,